Stellacore/peridetic/README.md

 This package provides two fundamental transformations:

-* LPA coordinates from XYZ coordinates - Geographic from Cartesian
+* LPA coordinates from XYZ coordinates - Geodetic from Cartesian

-* XYZ coordinates from LPA coordinates - Cartesian from Geographic
+* XYZ coordinates from LPA coordinates - Cartesian from Geodetic

-The concept of geographic location (the LP parts) is only meaningful if it is associated with a very specific "Figure of Earth".
+The concept of geodetic location (the LP parts) is only meaningful if it is associated with a very specific "Figure of Earth".

-For standard geographic coordinate conversions, the Figure of Earth, is accepted to be an ellipsoid of revolution (specifically an oblate one).
+For standard geodetic coordinate conversions, the Figure of Earth, is accepted to be an ellipsoid of revolution (specifically an oblate one).
 Peridetic header files include definitions for two shapes, the WGS84 and GRS80 ellipsoids, which are commonly encountered with GNSS